 Novels about the Holocaust, especially Auschwitz, have become popular.
 Several are invaluable for their imaginative insights about the German Occupation of the Netherlands and the response of some Jews.
 Carl (female) Friedman’s harrowing book with the uncapitalized title, nightfather: a novel, presents post-war life through the eyes of a concentration camp returnee’s children.
 American Mary Dingee Fillmore’s An Address in Amsterdam (SheWritesPress, 2016) focuses on a courier like my mother; Dutchman Hans Keilson’s Comedy in a Minor Key (1947) (translated/reprinted by Farrar, Straus and Giroux, 2010), describes a couple who hid a Jew who died in their home; Israeli writer Emuna Elon’s, House on Endless Waters (Washington Square, 2016) is a recreation of the past from various vantage points.
 Dutchman Harry Mulisch’s The Assault (Random House, 1985) by “Holland’s most important post war writer,” and its film adaptation (1986), begin with the liberation, not the period in hiding.

 In addition to The Assault, Dutch films about the German invasion and occupation of the Netherlands include A Bridge too Far (1977) about the stalled liberation of the Netherlands at Arnhem; Black Book (2006) about a Dutch Jewish woman who joined the Resistance; War in Wintertime (2008) about a teenage Dutch boy who joins the Resistance; Riphagen: The Untouchable (2016) which contains depictions of Jews in hiding and their vulnerability to exploitation by ruthless criminals; The Resistance Banker (2018) about a bank set up to aid the Resistance; and The Forgotten Battle (2020), about a fictitious battle in Northern Holland.
 For various purposes of entertainment and Dutch pride, many of these and others focus on the Dutch resistance to the Nazis.

+Additional information and Specifications

+Hiding in Holland: 1942-45 consists of 166,948 words including a few endnotes per section.
+I also have about 35 illustrations and photographs for consideration.
+I think it would be useful to add a map showing the main places to which I refer.